syncfusion-content/xamarin-docs/Xamarin/Chips/Customization.md

 ## ItemHeight

-The `ItemHeight` (https://help.syncfusion.com/cr/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfChipGroup~ItemHeight.html) to customize the height of the item in the SfChipGroup.
+The `ItemHeight` (https://help.syncfusion.com/cr/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfChipGroup~ItemHeight.html) to customize the heightï¿½of the item in the SfChipGroup.

 {% tabs %}